jdw170000/CS4390-RDT-over-UDP/README.md

 This project runs on python 3.9+ and requires the following packages: configparser, socket, struct

-To use basic-udp-client and basic-udp-server, you will need to create a udp.conf file in the directory from which you are running them.
+To use rdt_client and rdt_server, you will need to create an rdt.conf file in the directory from which you are running them.

+See the run_rdt_client_example.py and run_rdt_server_example.py for examples on how to use these scripts.

 This file should look like the following: